-The process of informed decision-making in every human endeavor is most exception.
+The process of informed decision-making in every human endeavor is most credible when it is based on research; the field of Jewish education is no exception.

-[It has been suggested that a preamble to this document be written to Make this point more vivin and increase.
-The preamble might include domo righting of range encyetting, there are a start forms of Jewish education, and an argument that research has an important role to play in conceptualizing, bringing to fruition, and continually field testing and modifying these new forms.
+[It has been suggested that a preamble to this document be written to make this point more vivid and forceful.
+The preamble might include some vignettes of very compelling, innovative, futuristic forms of Jewish education, and an argument that research has an important role to play in conceptualizing, bringing to fruition, and continually field testing and modifying these new forms.
 Would this be a good idea?]